creativecreature/sturdyc/README.md

 **sets it apart** are the features designed to make I/O heavy applications both _robust_ and _highly performant_.

-### Integrating `sturdyc` with your application:
+### Adding `sturdyc` to your application:
-The API is easy to use, making it possible to integrate `sturdyc` into existing code bases without much effort.
+The API is easy to use, which makes it possible to integrate `sturdyc` into existing code bases without much effort.
 Let's use the following methods from an API client that retrieves order data as an example:

 ```go
 func (c *Client) Order(ctx context.Context, id string) (Order, error) {